DrizzlyBear/hackmud_wiki/docs/issue_template.md

 My Issue/Question:

-XXX (please provide as much useful information as possible)
+(Please provide as much useful information as possible here)

 Steps to reproduce (if applicable):

-XXX